harwiltz/old-website/about.markdown

 Lab](https://www.cim.mcgill.ca/~mrl) at McGill University in Montreal, Canada.
 I am fortunately supervised by [David Meger](https://www.cim.mcgill.ca/~dmeger).
-My research interests are primarily concerned with reinforcement learning, and particularly with methods of modeling uncertainty in reinforcement learning methods to improve safety and exploration.
+My research interests are primarily concerned with reinforcement learning, and particularly with methods of modeling uncertainty to improve safety and exploration.

 Previously, I was a Computer Engineering undergrad at McGill, and my studies were focused on signal processing, control, machine learning, and software